Have

 clinical procedures are used:

-- The Bender VMG Test
+- Bender VMG Test,

-to estimate visual processing, visual-motor integration,
+estimate visual processing, visual-motor integration,

-and grapho-motor skills
+and grapho-motor skills.

 - The Bilingual Verbal